How To Easily Print From Android Tablet Or Phone

 – internal file browser

 – Print from clipboard

 For Cloud Print ready printers or HP E-Print enabled printers you don’t need your PC/Mac to be on, but for all other ‘classic’ printers your PC/Mac needs to be ON for you to print from Android.

 If your printer can’t be reached at the time you submit your job (e.g. the computer running the Google Cloud Print connector is turned off, or your Cloud Ready printer is disconnected), your job will wait in the queue in the Cloud.
 Your printer will download and finish the job normally as soon as it comes back online.

 Of course if you are only printing very rarely you could go the manual route and just sync your Android tablet or phone with your PC/laptop, copy the documents/photos over to it and go from there.

 Or even the kludge of emailing the file to yourself, receiving the email on your computer and then printing the attachment from there…

 Neither are great options but, for a one off print, they’ll do the job.

 Apps from printer manufacturers vary considerably but may be worth trying (if you have a supported printer) – to avoid possible frustration, double check the requirements and features carefully.

-Using Google Cloud Print is another useful way to print from Android tablets and phones but, unless you have a supported new Cloud printer, it can be frustrating to have to turn on your PC/Mac before printing from your Android device can begin – it would be much better to send directly to the printer rather than via another computer.
+Using Google Cloud Print is another useful way to print from Android tablets and phones but, unless you have a supported Cloud printer, it can be frustrating to have to turn on your PC before printing from your Android device can begin – it would be much better if it could send directly to the printer rather than via another computer.